-If you have new problems, or concerns between treatments we would rather you phone us than be anxious or in pain in silence.
-If our practitioners are busy your call will be returned as soon as possible.
+If you have new problems, or concerns between treatments we would rather you telephone us as soon as possible than be anxious or in pain in silence.
+If the Physiotherapist is busy, your call will be returned as soon as possible.

 How many treatments will I need?

-Some patients feel that they benefit from an Acupuncture MOT which may require visits on an occasional basis.
+Some patients feel that they benefit from a Physiotherapy MOT which may require visits on an occasional basis.

 Will I need a regular check up?